 Being with the same group of people 24/7 for three weeks (that’s 504 hours!), breakfast, lunch and dinner, group discussions and decisions.
 All these things are likely to start wearing on your emotions, especially if, like me, you’re used to making quick decisions yourself.

 Back to patience.
-I had to learn that travelling as part of a group, I needed to be patient even when a 2-minute decision turned into to a 15 to 20-minute game of ‘where would you like to eat?’ and at the end, I’m either starving or have almost lost the will to live.
+I had to learn that travelling as part of a group, I needed to be patient even when a 2-minute decision turned into to a 15 to a 20-minute game of ‘where would you like to eat?’ and at the end, I’m either starving or have almost lost the will to live.

 Even when travelling in a group, it’s fine to step back and do some things by yourself.
 Like opting to wander the streets of Vienna rather than visit a music museum.
 It paid off in my case.
 I had to pinch myself in sheer disbelief as I experienced spectacular architecture under the golden summer sun.